Tayoso/openreach_case_study/README.md

 **Working project name: Project X**

-Automating this predictions using machine learning.
+Automating these predictions using machine learning.

 1. Multivariate timeseries regression model – We want to capture trends/patterns in the data which occur over different time periods.
 Algorithms include: ARMA, Multi-Prophet